 Chapter I – Building has been in force since November 7, 2000.
-The new version of this chapter of the Construction Code, which went into effect on January 8, 2022, consists of the National Building Code of Canada 2015, with amendments for Québec.
-This edition is available from the National Research Council of Canada (NRC).
-Meanwhile, you can refer to the Gazette officielle du Québec for further information.
+The new version Québec Construction Code, Building chapter (NBC 2015 amended – Québec), which went into effect on January 8, 2022, consists of the National Building Code of Canada 2015, with amendments for Québec.

 Chapter I.1 – Energy efficiency of buildings has been in force since June 27, 2020.
 Consisting of the National Energy Code for Buildings edited by the National Research Council of Canada in 2015 and amended for Québec, this chapter regulates the energy efficiency of large residential buildings as well as institutional, commercial and industrial buildings.
 This new edition is available on the website of the National Research Council of Canada (NRC).